 - Take deep breaths in through your nose and out through your mouth

-17 year old drowning with life jacket on
+How to Prevent drowning with a life jacket on

 Can a Life Jacket Keep You from Drowning?

-A life jacket is a garment that is worn to keep a person afloat in water and prevent them from drowning.
+A life jacket is a garment worn to keep a person afloat in water and prevent drowning.
 Life jackets are typically made out of a buoyant material such as foam or cork, and they can be either inflatable or non-inflatable.
 Wearing a properly fitting life jacket greatly increases the chance that it will keep you from drowning in an accident.

-There are different types of life jackets designed for different activities and age groups.
-For example, there are life jackets for infants and small children that have special head support to keep their heads above water.
+Different types of life jackets are designed for different activities and age groups.
+For example, life jackets for infants and small children have special head support to keep their heads above water.
 There are also highly buoyant life jackets designed for offshore boating and sailing, where the risk of being knocked unconscious in rough waters is greater.

-And there are even flotation devices designed for use in whitewater rafting and kayaking, which need to be able to withstand more wear and tear.
-No matter what type of life jacket you choose, make sure that it fits properly.
+And there are even flotation devices designed for use in whitewater rafting and kayaking, which need to withstand more wear and tear.
+No matter what type of life jacket you choose, ensure it fits properly.
 A life jacket that is too big or too small will not work as well as one that fits snugly but comfortably around your body.

-If you’re not a strong swimmer, it’s probably not worth the risk of going under water without a life jacket.
-Even if you’re confident in your swimming abilities, it’s always best to err on the side of caution and wear a life jacket.
+If you’re not a strong swimmer, going underwater without a life jacket is probably not worth the risk.
+Even if you’re confident in your swimming abilities, it’s always best to err on caution and wear a life jacket.
 Another thing to consider is the depth of the water.

-If you’re only going into waist-deep water, you’re probably okay without a life jacket.
+You’re probably okay without a life jacket if you’re only going into waist-deep water.
 But if you’re planning on diving into deeper waters, it’s definitely worth wearing a life jacket to stay safe.
 Finally, think about the temperature of the water.

-If it’s cold outside or if the water is particularly chilly, it’s best to play it safe and wear a life jacket.
+If it’s cold outside or the water is particularly chilly, it’s best to play it safe and wear a life jacket.
 You don’t want to get hypothermia!
-So, should you go under water with a life jacket?
+So, should you go underwater with a life jacket?

-It depends on various factors, but in general it’s always better to be safe than sorry.
+It depends on various factors, but generally, it’s always better to be safe than sorry.
 Play it smart and strap on a life jacket before taking the plunge!

 How Long Can You Float With a Life Jacket?